Lanark County Child and Youth Services Collaborative

 Vision: Children and youth in our communities are thriving.
 They are served by a well informed, responsive and effective community of organizations.

-Mission: The council provides leadership and collaboration to enable optimal development and healthy living for Lanark County children, youth and their families.
+Mission: The collaborative provides leadership and collaboration to enable optimal development and healthy living for Lanark County children, youth and their families.

 - Information Sharing